zhiyuzz/Bayesian-Conformal/README.md

-# Code for the paper "Unconstrained Dynamic Regret via Sparse Coding"
+# Code for the paper "The Benefit of Being Bayesian in Online Conformal Prediction"

 Paper available at https://arxiv.org/abs/2410.02561